Ossessione: Analysis

 For the most part, Visconti retained the plot of the novel.
 He made changes such as tailoring the script to its Italian setting and adding a character (Lo Spagnolo), but the main departure from the novel and the defining characteristic of the film is the manner in which it confronts the realities of life.

-Despite arguments about how to define neorealist cinema, certainly one of Ossessione's most poignant aspects is its stark realism and, despite being popular actors of Italian cinema, the stars of the film, Massimo Girotti and Clara Calamai, deliver breathtaking performances that are anything but glamorous.
-In one particularly memorable scene that anticipates a major theme of neorealism, Giovanna, Ossessione's central female character, enters her wildly messy kitchen, serves herself a bowl of soup and sits down with a newspaper, only to fall asleep, slumped over wearily in the midst of the confusion.
-At several moments like this one, Visconti slows the pace to give the viewer an even more penetrating glimpse into the routine of his characters and, in doing so, roots the narrative squarely in the life of his characters.
+Despite arguments about how to define neorealist cinema, one of Ossessione's aspects is its realism and, despite being popular actors of Italian cinema, the stars of the film, Massimo Girotti and Clara Calamai, deliver performances that are not glamorous.
+In one scene that anticipates a major theme of neorealism, Giovanna, Ossessione's central female character, enters her messy kitchen, serves herself a bowl of soup and sits down with a newspaper, only to fall asleep, slumped over in the midst of the confusion.
+At several moments like this one, Visconti slows the pace to give the viewer a glimpse into the routine of his characters and, in doing so, roots the narrative in the life of his characters.

 In another scene, Gino, Giovanna, and Giuseppe are eating when Giuseppe comments that a local landowner has been shot from behind by a worker, believed to be the result of the worker's love for the landowner's wife.
 In this way, Visconti foreshadows the man's own death and illuminates the study of class tension that is woven fluidly into the film.
 Soon afterwards, Giuseppe submits to his wife's physical and verbal responses to cats crying outside and fetches his shotgun and leaves.
 Shortly after his exit, the adulterous lovers huddle close and hear gunshots, thereby hinting at the doom also reserved for the lovers "in heat".

 The landscape itself is realistic, and Visconti takes great care to situate his characters in a rural Italy that remains for the most part unromanticized.
 Nearly the entire story is told using medium and long shots, with Visconti choosing to employ close-ups only at moments of intense emotion.
 Characters are depicted interacting with and moving around within their environment; to help create this effect, Visconti favors long and ponderous shots, while making use of depth of focus to highlight the variety of action occurring throughout the space of the frame.
 He resists identifying solely with one character and prefers instead to maintain a distance, taking them all in with his viewfinder as independent, but irrevocably tangled, components of a larger cast, which includes the sets, scenery, and landscape, as well as what goes on outside of the frame.
 Shots of the landscape largely consist of the dusty road winding into the distance and the interior shots are just as bleak; the dowdy kitchen exudes a nearly tangible film of dust and grime and the dingy hotel room that speaks, with each detail, of the rebellious freedom cherished by those who share it.